Struct DeviceManager

 DeviceManager

 This struct is the main device management system.
-It handles all devices and drivers, including basic I/O devices.
-It provides methods to register devices, populate devices from the FDT, and manage device drivers.
+It handles all devices and drivers with priority-based initialization.

 §Fields

-• devices: A mutex-protected vector of all registered devices.
+• devices: A mutex-protected map of all registered devices by ID.

-• drivers: A mutex-protected vector of all registered device drivers.
+• drivers: A mutex-protected map of device drivers organized by priority.

 Fields§